 Rights when consumer guarantees aren’t met

-Consumers are entitled to a repair, replacement or refund if a product or service they buy doesn’t meet one of the basic rights, known as consumer guarantees.
+Consumers are entitled to a solution of a repair, replacement or refund if a product or service they buy doesn’t meet one of the basic rights.
+These basic rights are known as consumer guarantees.

-What the consumer is entitled to generally depends on:
+The solutions are collectively referred to as remedies.
+What remedy the consumer is entitled to generally depends on:

 - what was bought (whether the problem is with a product or a service)

 - the seriousness of the problem (whether the problem is major or minor).

 In some situations, the consumer gets to choose the remedy they prefer.

 A business has the right to assess the product or service before they provide a remedy.

 Businesses can’t take away a consumer's right to a refund or replacement for faulty products or services.
 It’s illegal for businesses to rely on store policies or terms and conditions which deny these rights.
 For example, policies which say ‘no refunds’ or ‘no refunds or exchanges on sale items’.